confluentinc/ksql/docs/concepts/schemas.md

 ### Map type

 The `MAP` type defines a variable-length collection of key-value pairs.
 All keys in the map must be of the same type.
 All values in the map must be of the same type.
+Currently only `STRING` keys are supported.
+The value type can be any valid SQL type.

 !!! note
     The `MAP` type is only supported for value columns, not key columns, as map keys